-I think you will find Justice Singh’s lecture interesting because of the various cases he discusses but for me it also fascinating for the way he connects the discussion to his own life.
+I think you will find Justice Singh’s lecture interesting because of the various cases he discusses but for me, it is also fascinating for the way he connects the discussion to his own life.

 Justice Singh defended Sikh soldiers after ‘Operation Bluestar’ and, much like Atticus Finch, faced flak for defending people who the society had already condemned.

 He writes “No advocate was willing to accept their briefs.
-I remember the criticism and contempt that I faced from all sides for taking up their defence briefs.
+I remember the criticism and contempt that I faced from all sides for taking up their defense briefs.

 A Hindu mob forced a young woman to commit Sati despite the presence of several policemen who tried in vain to prevent the Sati.